-Last year I was searching for craft ideas online, and came across an incredibly beautiful birdbath which had been restored and mosaicked with old DVDs.
+Last year, I was searching for craft ideas online and came across an incredibly beautiful birdbath that had been restored and mosaicked with old DVDs.
 This inspired me to try and do something similar.
 I read some basic guidelines (which I also found online), gathered all my old DVDs, and started experimenting.

 Some things I learned very quickly include the following:

-1. CDs cannot be split or cut, and do not have the same shine as DVDs.
+CDs cannot be split or cut and do not have the same shine as DVDs.

 When it sticks to the clear plastic, one side of the film is protected from scratches, making it easy to use.
 However, I have found that over time this film can peel off the back, even if the DVD has been glued down.
 I now spray the film with a clear anti-tarnish spray or varnish before I cut the disc into smaller pieces to prevent this from happening.

-When the silver film sticks to the harder plastic it is unprotected from scratches, so I spray an anti-tarnish on it immediately before handling further.
-A problem which can arise here is that DVDs with a brittle plastic backing are almost impossible to cut, as they split or shatter, and I find I can't use them at all.
+When the silver film sticks to the harder plastic, it is unprotected from scratches, so I spray an anti-tarnish on it immediately before handling further.
+A problem that can arise here is that DVDs with a brittle plastic backing are almost impossible to cut, as they split or shatter, and I find I can't use them at all.

-This is the effect - which I love.
-The bubbling makes them slightly more difficult to work with, but it's still possible to cut straight lines, as long as you cut slowly.
+This is the effect that I love.
+The bubbling makes them slightly more difficult to work with, but it's still possible to cut straight lines as long as you cut slowly.
 I use scissors with thin blades.
-In the image at the beginning of this article you can see how I have used some baked pieces in a table-top mosaic.
+In the image at the beginning of this article, you can see how I have used some baked pieces in a table-top mosaic.

 The pictures which follow show some of the different things I've done with DVDs over the past year.